 Unlike Apple's iPad Pro range, the Galaxy Tab S4 comes with Samsung's S Pen stylus included in the box, while under the hood you get the powerful Snapdragon 835 chipset alongside 6GB of RAM ensuring Android runs super-smoothly on screen.

 That's only half the story though.
 Pair the Samsung Galaxy Tab S4 with a keyboard and mouse and it'll transfer from Android into a desktop-like experience as it attempts to replace your laptop as well as your tablet.

-The desktop aspect of the tablet is limited, but we fully expect it to improve with future software updates.
-In short, the Galaxy Tab S4 is the most versatile Android tablet around.
+The desktop aspect of the tablet is limited, but still useful.
+In short, the Galaxy Tab S4 is one of the most versatile Android tablets around.

 Read our Samsung Galaxy Tab S4 review

 The Amazon Fire HD 8 Plus (2020) is the best of Amazon’s 8-inch slates.
 It’s no premium tablet – far from it in fact, so you’re not getting top-end performance, but with 3GB of RAM you do get a boost on the standard Fire HD 8 (2020).